marbl/verkko/README.md

 the HiFi reads then with the aligned Oxford Nanopore reads, and finally creates contig consensus sequences using Canu's consensus module.

-**Note: Verkko is a work in progress and currently available as a beta release.
-Expect to encounter instability, but please feel free to submit an issue if you encounter any problems.**

 ## Install:

 * Do NOT download the .zip source code.
 It is missing files and will not compile.
 This is a [known flaw](https://github.com/dear-github/dear-github/issues/214) with git itself.
 Compilation from source requires GCC 7 or newer and Rust 1.58 or newer.